fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 <div>

 #### MON
+Marcy Norton, “Tasting Empire: Chocolate and the European Internalization of Mesoamerican Aesthetics,” *The American Historical Review* 111.3 (2006): 660–691.

+#### WED
 Woodruff D. Smith, “Complications of the Commonplace; Tea, Sugar, and Imperialism,” *Journal of Interdisciplinary History* v.
 23, Autumn 1992: 259-78.

-#### WED
+#### FRI
 T. Bickham, “Eating the Empire: Intersections of Food, Cookery and Imperialism in Eighteenth-century Britain,” *Past & Present* 198, no. 1 (2008): 71–109.
 </div>